 Panama Private Interest Foundations

-We will comment on some additional details about the Panama Private Foundations, which although a little technical are important for the better understanding of the whole legal structure.
+We will comment on some additional details about the Panama Private Foundations, which, although a little technical, are essential for a better understanding of the whole legal structure.

 About its Foundation Council.

 A body known as the Foundation Council (equivalent to a Board of Directors in a corporation) shall be appointed in a Panama Private Interest Foundation.
-The Foundation Council shall be appointed at the time of incorporation and it shall be formed by no less than three (3) members in case of persons or only one (1) member in the case of corporate entity.
+The Foundation Council shall be selected at the time of incorporation, and it shall be formed by no less than three (3) members in the case of persons or only one (1) member in the case of a corporate entity.
 It is not required for any of its members to be Panamanian.

-Please bear in mind that the Foundation Charter and/or the Regulations of a foundation may also limit or expand the powers of the Foundation Council to suit the wishes of the client / founder.
-Additionally, the founder might appoint himself as a member of the Foundation Council and require that certain decisions be taken by unanimity.
+Additionally, a founder might appoint himself as a member of the Foundation Council and require that certain decisions be taken by unanimity.

 All such acts may need to be previously authorized by a protector or other supervisory body.
-Moreover, the founder may reserve for himself or for any other person the right to remove the members of the Foundation Council.
+Moreover, a founder may reserve for himself or any other person the right to remove the members of the Foundation Council.
 This disposition must also be expressly established in the Foundation Charter.

 Registration fees and taxes.